MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 An endorsement key can be created at various points in the TPM's lifecycle, but needs to be created only once for the lifetime of the TPM.
 If an endorsement key doesn't exist for the TPM, it must be created before you can take TPM ownership.

-For more information about the TPM and the TCG, see the Trusted Computing Group: Trusted Platform Module (TPM) Specifications (<https://go.microsoft.com/fwlink/p/?linkid=69584>).
+For more information about the TPM and the TCG, see the Trusted Computing Group: [Trusted Platform Module (TPM) Specifications][FWD-1].

 ## Non-TPM hardware configurations